The application period is now open!

 FCM will award two (2) scholarships of $4,500.
 One (1) scholarship will be awarded to a student at the college /university undergraduate level, and one (1) scholarship will be awarded to a student at the university graduate level.
 Each scholarship will be presented in the recipient's municipality.

-The scholarship is open to female Canadian citizens currently enrolled in any year of undergraduate or graduate study at a Canadian college or university.
+The scholarship is open to students who identify as women or non-binary and are Canadian citizens or Permanent Residents of Canada, currently enrolled in any year of undergraduate or graduate study at a Canadian college or university.

 In a cover letter, tell us: